 Utopia will never work if anyone, any group, any political party or ideology insists to know the truth, and insisting that everyone else has to adapt that truth.

 I love the quote by Bertrand Russell, the British Philosopher;

 “I would never die for my beliefs … because I might be wrong.”

 Beliefs only ever can be accepted as truth, if they are accepted by universal agreement.

 In Utopia, you are obviously permitted to have your own beliefs, however, non-violence has to become the accepted universal value first.

 One can’t have an argument about a Belief; one can have a discussion about it, and compare notes, however one needs to recognize that a Belief is not a fact.

-I do certainly have my own belief, however basic it may be; I honour fellow human beings and our planet and the universe, and I like to believe that there is something greater than us, which I may describe as a God with undefined wisdom, far to comprehensive to ever to be understood by my humble intelligence. - Therefore, I believe, that that God like entity will forgive my shortcomings and will further forgive my inability to “know” or select the possible one and only right Belief.
+I do certainly have my own beliefs, however basic it may be; I honour fellow human beings and our planet and the universe, and I like to believe that there is something greater than us, which I may describe as a God with undefined wisdom, far to comprehensive to ever to be understood with my intelligence. - Therefore, I hope, a God like entity will forgive my shortcomings and will further forgive my inability to “know” the only right Belief.

 I do no harm, and I mean no harm, and my foremost belief is; as corny as it may sound, “all we need is love”.